DataDog/kics/documentation/rules/terraform/aws/ec2_instance_using_default_vpc.md

 ### Description

  This check ensures that Amazon EC2 instances are not deployed within the default VPC (`aws_vpc.default`) in AWS environments.
 Default VPCs are automatically created by AWS and often have broader, pre-configured network permissions and less restrictive security controls, increasing the attack surface and risk of unauthorized access.
-By explicitly defining and using custom VPCs (e.g., `aws_vpc.main`), organizations can enforce tailored network segmentation and security group rules, reducing the likelihood of exploitation due to overly permissive defaults.
+By explicitly defining and using custom VPCs (for example, `aws_vpc.main`), organizations can enforce tailored network segmentation and security group rules, reducing the likelihood of exploitation due to overly permissive defaults.

 ## Compliant Code Examples